TDoust/M2_12VIO/examples/M2_IO/README.md

 (ON = restarting the PWM if configured as PWM with the previous Frequency & Duty cycle that had been set when first calling the function)

 *	Setpin_12VIO(1, OFF, SOURCE, PWM_OFF, 100, 50)
-set pin '1', 'OFF', as 'SOURCE', & 'PWM_OFF' mode, with a Frequency of 100Hz, & a Duty cycle of 50% duty & start the PWM for pin 1. the settings above PWM_OFF Disables the PWM for this pin so we can revert back to using the pin as a normal digital pin
+set pin '1', 'OFF', as 'SOURCE', & 'PWM_OFF' mode, with a Frequency of 100Hz, & a Duty cycle of 50% duty & stop the PWM for pin 1. the settings above PWM_OFF Disables the PWM for this pin so we can revert back to using the pin as a normal digital pin

 *  Change_Frequency_12VIO(IO_Pin, Frequency)